-- The majority of tasks from Southeast Tech's previous five-year strategic plan in 2005 were accomplished by 2008, so the school switched to annual strategic planning.
-Efforts have principally on priority areas of Student Success, Collaborative Relationships, and Leverage Resources. - The challenge of assessing Southeast Tech's strategic attainment was that performance metrics were tracked internally but not reported publically.
+- The majority of tasks from Southeast Tech's previous five-year strategic plan in 2005 were accomplished by 2008, so the Institute switched to annual strategic planning.
+Efforts have principally been focused on three priority areas: Student Success, Collaborative Relationships, and Leverage Resources. - The challenge of assessing Southeast Tech's strategic attainment was that performance metrics were tracked internally but not reported publically.
 Data was also not tied to strategic development or implementation measurement. - Public performance-tracking assessments principally included the reporting of activity measures and not quantifiable metrics.
 Quantifiable goals included unduplicated headcount and student retention rates.
 Southeast Tech met its enrollment goal twice during this time period, in 2009-10 and 2011-12.
 Retention goals were met in both academic years since it became a benchmark.